Spirent-Terraform-Modules/terraform-aws-stcgui/examples/run-stc-gui-eip/README.md

-## Run Windows Spirent TestCenter Application
+## Run Windows Spirent TestCenter Application Using Elastic IPs

-Run a Windows Server 2019 instance and install the Spirent TestCenter Application.
+Run a Windows Server 2019 instance using elastic IPs and install the Spirent TestCenter Application.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->